Mellon Foundation Native American Scholars Initiative (NASI) Postdoctoral Career Pathways Fellowship

 Terms

-This two-year Fellowship begins September 1, 2024 and ends August 31, 2026.
+This two-year Fellowship begins no later than January 1, 2025 and ends December 31, 2026.
 Compensation is $50,000 a year plus benefits, along with additional funds for research support, travel, and relocation.
 The Fellowship may not be held concurrently with any other fellowship or grant.

 Application Instructions